In autumn 2018 Barber Shop Chronicles will tour to the US and Canada.

-A National Theatre, Fuel and West Yorkshire Playhouse co-production
+A Fuel, National Theatre and Leeds Playhouse co-production

 Barber Shop Chronicles